Blackler's Father Christmas will be back!

 Father Christmas in Blackler's department store, 1958.
 Stewart Bale collection, Merseyside Maritime Museum, 581174-1.

 Do you remember this giant Father Christmas from Blackler’s department store (1957-1988)?

-After undergoing a massive transformation last year, he went on display in the Museum of Liverpool’s atrium for the first time in more than 20 years over Christmas 2016.
-In 2017 he was back again!
+After undergoing a massive transformation, he went on display in the Museum of Liverpool’s atrium for the first time in more than 20 years over Christmas 2016.
+In 2018 he will be back again!